 13.3 Queries regarding DBS checks should be directed to the Course Office in the School of Health Sciences.

-14.1 The Institution values inclusiveness and endeavours to ensure that all applicants and students are treated on the basis of their merits and abilities and that no one suffers discrimination or disadvantage on the basis of their gender, marital status, race, colour, ethnic or national origins, disability, sexual orientation, religion or belief, or age.
+14.1 The Institution values inclusiveness and endeavours to ensure that all applicants and students are treated on the basis of their merits and abilities and that no one suffers discrimination or disadvantage on the basis of their protected characteristics such as, gender, marital status, race, colour, ethnic or national origins, disability, sexual orientation, religion or belief, or age.

-14.3 Further information about the student support services the Institution provides can be found on the Student Support webpages.
+14.3 Further information about the student support services available to you at City can be found on the Student Support webpages.

 15. Data protection

-For the purposes of section 15 the following definitions apply:
+For the purposes of Clause 15 the following definitions apply:

 15.3 If your application is successful the Institution will also use the information provided by or collected from you:

-- to provide you with, and manage your use of, the Institution's facilities and services and your participation at events;
+c. to provide you with, andmanage your use of the Institution's facilities and services and your participation at events;

-- to administer the financial aspects of our relationship with you and any funders, including processing any payments made by you to the Institution;
+h. to administer the financial aspects of our relationship with you and any funders, including processing any payments made by you tot he Institution;

-- for credit scoring, credit assessment, debt tracing or fraud and money-laundering prevention and the Institution may disclose this information or data about you to credit reference agencies or other credit assessment, debt tracing, fraud prevention organisations or solicitors as appropriate;
+i. for credit scoring, credit assessment, debt tracing or fraud and money laundering prevention.
+The Institution may disclose this information or data about you to credit reference agencies or other credit assessment, debt tracing and collectors fraud prevention organisations or solicitors as appropriate;

 15.7 You may be given further information about the processing of your personal data when you use specific services and facilities such as City’s Counselling and Mental Health Service and CitySport offered by the Institution.